mjones3/architect-transcript-insights/README.md

 ### Starting a Meeting Transcription

-1. **Select Projects**: Choose one or more projects from the dropdown to associate with the transcript
+1. **Select Claude Projects**: Choose one or more Claude Projects from the dropdown to:
+   - Query against their knowledge base during the meeting
+   - Upload the full transcript to these projects after the meeting
 2. **Start Recording**: Click the "Start Recording" button to begin transcription
 3. **Grant Microphone Access**: Allow browser access to your microphone when prompted